peat-platform/tracklet/README.md

 ### Dev Environment Usage

 This tracking feature is currently under development and is subject to change.
 When you `vagrant up` the dev-env piwik will be running at `192.168.33.10:8888/piwik`, but needs to be configured.
-There is a tutorial to follow.
+There is a [tutorial here](https://github.com/OPENi-ict/openi-dev-env/wiki/Piwik-Setup).

 #### Config
 Create a config file `config.js` with the following structure, including your Piwik adming token, and the corresponding Piwik domain